Palaeocastor

-Palaeocastor ('ancient beaver') is an extinct genus of beavers that lived in the North American Badlands during the late Oligocene period to early Miocene.
+Palaeocastor ('ancient beaver') is an extinct genus of beavers that lived in the North American Badlands during the late Oligocene period to early Miocene, 29.5~18.5 million years ago.
 Palaeocastor was much smaller than modern beavers.
 There are several species including Palaeocastor fossor, Palaeocastor magnus, Palaeocastor wahlerti, and Palaeocastor peninsulatus.

-Habitat
+The animals first became known on grounds of their fossilized burrows, the "Devil's corkscrews."

+Biology

 Some members of this genus made corkscrew-shaped burrows and tunnels.
 Like many early castorids, Palaeocastor was predominantly a burrowing animal instead of an aquatic animal.

 Fossil evidence suggests they may have lived in family groups like modern beavers and employed a K reproductive strategy instead of the normal r-strategy of most rodents.

 Based on size and habitat, Palaeocastor fossor has been compared to a black-tailed prairie dog (Cynomys ludovicianus).

 "Devil's corkscrews"

-The discovery of Palaeocastor sprang from the discovery of devil's corkscrews in the plains of Sioux County, Nebraska, as a tree-sized, screw-like underground formation.
+The discovery of Palaeocastor sprang from the discovery of "devil's corkscrews" in the plains of Sioux County, Nebraska, as a tree-sized, screw-like underground formation.
 Its basic form is an elongated spiral of hardened earth material that inserts into the soil as deep as 3 m.
-These puzzling structures first came to notice through Dr. E. H. Barbour of the University of Nebraska around Harrison, Nebraska, in 1891 and 1892.
-Then he described it as giant freshwater sponges.
+These puzzling structures first came to notice through Dr. Erwin Hinckley Barbour of the University of Nebraska around Harrison, Nebraska, in 1891 and 1892.
+Barbour then described them as giant freshwater sponges.
 This identification was influenced by the surroundings where the "screws" were situated; the deposits in which they occur were laid down in immense freshwater lakes in the Miocene Epoch, 20 million years ago.
-Also for a while, people tended to believe the spiral forms are a curious type of extinct vegetation, although many remained skeptical, as well.
+For a time, people tended to believe that the spiral forms were a curious type of extinct vegetation, although many remained skeptical.

 In 1892, Dr. Barbour proposed that the devil's corkscrews were the burrows of large rodents, and Latinized the name to the ichnofossil name Daimonhelix, Daimonelix, or Daemonelix (all these spellings are found) and classified them by shape and size.